awsdocs/aws-client-vpn-administrator-guide/doc_source/using-service-linked-roles.md

 The **AWSServiceRoleForClientVPN** service\-linked role trusts the clientvpn\.amazonaws\.com principal to assume the role\.

-If you use the client connect handler for your Client VPN endpoint, Client VPN uses a service\-linked role called **AWSServiceRoleForClientVPNConnections** to call the `lambda:InvokeFunction` action on your behalf\.
+If you use the client connect handler for your Client VPN endpoint, Client VPN uses a service\-linked role called **AWSServiceRoleForClientVPNConnections**\.
+This role gets permissions from the **ClientVPNServiceConnectionsRolePolicy** policy that allows Client VPN to invoke Lambda functions on your behalf\.
+The policy allows the `lambda:InvokeFunction` action only on Lambda functions with the `AWSClientVPN-` prefix\.
 For more information, see [Connection authorization](connection-authorization.md)\.

 ## Creating service\-linked roles for Client VPN<a name="create-slr"></a>